d-uzlov/k8s-homelab/docs/vscode.md

 //   // default ctrl+backspace in terminal is ^H
 //   // default "delete word" is ^W
 //   // vscode maps ctrl backspace to ^W
-//   // this breaks nano
+//   // this breaks default nano settings
 //   "command": "-workbench.action.terminal.sendSequence",
 //   "when": "terminalFocus"
 // },